Abduction of a Sabine Woman: Title and subject

-In the context of the legend of the Sabine Women, the titular word 'rape' is based on the classical Roman term raptio, which roughly translates as "mass kidnap" rather than the modern English term, hence the recent trend of titling the work, more accurately, the abduction of a (singular) Sabine Woman.
+In the context of the legend of the Sabine Women, the titular word 'rape' is based on the classical Roman term raptio, which roughly translates as "mass kidnap" rather than the modern English term, hence the recent trend of more accurately titling the work the abduction of a (singular) Sabine Woman.

 Description

 The Abduction of a Sabine Woman was made from a single block of white marble, which became the largest block ever transported to Florence.
 Giambologna wanted to create a composition with the figura serpentina (S-curve) and an upward snakelike spiral movement.
 It was conceived without a dominant viewpoint; that is, the work gives a different view depending on which angle it is seen from.

 At 410 cm in height, the statue is larger than life-sized, adding to its monumental impact.
 It depicts three nude figures: an old man crouching at the end, a young man in the center who lifts a young woman above his head.
 The woman, who reaches her right hand outwards grasping for help, is in a life-threatening struggle to free herself from her captor.
 The old man appears to be defeated and in despair.
 Only half of his body is visible and from some angles this is evidently because the younger man's feet and knees are violently pushing and keeping him down.
 The three figures' heads are at opposites regardless of view point; in particular the old man seems always turned away from the younger woman, as he realises he has lost her to the aggressor, and thus his facial contortions are probably to be read as from shame.

 Giambologna was ambitious and competitive, and hoped to equal a number of his influences, including Michelangelo's 1501-04 David now in the Accademia Gallery, and Baccio Bandinelli's 1525-34 Hercules and Cacus at the Piazza della Signoria; both in Florence.

 The pedestal contains a bas-relief inscription OPVS IOANNIS BOLONII FLANDRI MDLXXXII (The work of Johannes of Boulogne of Flanders, 1582).